-Services not covered by Not covered under any Covered only under specific Medicare condition conditions Naturopath services (uses natural or alternative treatments). ✓ Non-routine dental care.
-Experimental services, supplies or procedures Treatment of any jaw joint disorder, such as a joint commonly known as temporomandibular joint disorder (TMJ) Replacement of lost, missing or stolen dental appliance and certain damaged dental appliances Those services defined as not Medically Necessary for the diagnosis, care or treatment of a condition Adjustments, repairs, relines and rebase of removable or fixed dentures.
-Oral and Maxillofacial surgery including Coronectomy, Alveoloplasty, Vestibuloplasty, lesion/tumor removal.
-Inlays/onlays.
+Services not covered by Not covered under Covered only under specific

+Medicare any condition conditions

+Naturopath services (uses ✓

+natural or alternative

+treatments).

 Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Medicare will pay for dental services if: you receive an oral examination in the hospital because you will be having a kidney transplant or in a rural or federally qualified health clinic before a heart valve replacement; you have a disease that involves the jaw (like oral cancer) and need dental services that are necessary for radiation treatment; you had a facial tumor removed and had ridge reconstruction (reconstruction of part of the jaw) as part of that procedure; you need surgery to treat fractures of the jaw or face; you need dental splints and wiring as a result of jaw surgery.
 While Medicare may pay for these initial dental services, Medicare will not pay for any more follow-up dental care after the underlying health condition has been treated.
-For example, if Medicare paid for a tooth to be removed (extracted) as part of surgery to repair a facial injury
+For example, if Medicare paid for a tooth to be removed (extracted) as part of surgery to repair a facial injury you got in a car accident, it

+will not pay for any other dental care